Private prison: New Zealand

-In 2016, 10% of prisoners in New Zealand were housed in private prisons.

-Prison privatisation

-The use of private prisons has also been tried, stopped and reintroduced.
+The use of private prisons in New Zealand has been tried, stopped and reintroduced.
 New Zealand's first privately run prison, the Auckland Central Remand Prison, also known as Mt.
 Eden Prison, opened under contract to Australasian Correctional Management (ACM) in 2000.
 In 2004, the Labour Government, opposed to privatisation, amended the law to prohibit the extension of private prison contracts.
 A year later, the 5-year contract with ACM was not renewed.
 In 2010, the National Government again introduced private prisons and international conglomerate Serco was awarded the contract to run the Mt Eden Prison.
-Numerous scandals surrounding the Mt Eden Prison led to Serco's contract not being renewed there.

 On 16 July 2015, footage of "fight clubs" within the prison emerged online and was reported by TVNZ.
 Serco was heavily criticized for not investigating until after the footage was screened.
-On 24 July 2015, Serco's contract to run the Mount Eden prison was revoked and operation was given back to the New Zealand Department of Corrections.
+On 24 July 2015, Serco's contract to run the Mount Eden prison was revoked due to numerous scandals and operation was given back to the New Zealand Department of Corrections.
 Serco was ordered to pay $8 million to the New Zealand government as a result of problems at Mount Eden Prison while it was under Serco's management.

-Serco has also been given the contract to build and manage a 960-bed prison at Wiri.
-The contract with Serco provides for stiff financial penalties if its rehabilitation programmes fail to reduce re-offending by 10% more than the Corrections Department programmes.
-The Auckland South Corrections Facility was opened on 8 May 2015.
-The contract to operate the prison ends in 2040.